sudarshanasharma/snapcheck-devops-gradle-jenkins-ansible/README.md

     sudo apt install ansible

-3. In roles/installjenkins/files/jenkinscasc.yml provide the SSH public key from ~/.SSH/id_rsa.pub
+3. In roles/installjenkins/files/jenkinscasc.yml provide the SSH public key from ~/.SSH/id_rsa.pub .
+You might need to generate the SSH public and private keys in this path (ssh-keygen -t rsa)

 4. To build the project, please execute the followwing command: